-To provide some insights for managers, we’ve complied a list of several difficult conversations at work examples.
+To provide some insights for managers, we’ve compiled a list of several difficult conversations at work examples.

 The types of difficult conversations your managers need to have at work include:

-This type of conversation is tough because it involves letting go of someone who has been part of the team.
+Terminating a position: This type of conversation is tough because it involves letting go of someone who’s been part of the team.
 Staff might have gotten close with them and shared personal stories, or they may even be friends outside of work.
 It’s hard when these relationships end, especially when they’ve been positive ones.

 Managing Difficult Conversations in the Workplace